 Fill in the fields on the Detail tab.
 Make sure the BAQ is ‘pointing’ to the BAQ you created earlier.
-Now, the “Return Column” is the ‘Key’ that I talked about earlier.
-Make sure that this table.field matches the “Context Key” that comes from the field you right clicked on (NOTE: this does not have to be a 100% match.
-But the table.fields MUST be atleast ‘like’ eachother.
-For example, I have created a QS where the Return Column = CustCnt.CustID and the Context Key was Customer.CustID).
+Now, the “Return Column” is the ‘Key’ that we talked about earlier.
+Make sure that this table.field matches the “Context Key” that comes from the field you right-clicked on (NOTE: this does not have to be a 100% match.
+But the table.fields MUST be at least ‘like’ eachother.
+For example, we have created a QS where the Return Column = CustCnt.CustID and the Context Key was Customer.CustID).

-The “Context Key” is AUTOMATICALLY filled in based off of the field that you launched Quick Search Maintenance from.
-This can cause issues with QS’.
-Like I said earlier, “This should be the field that the search button ‘feeds’.”
-If you find that your QS is not appearing in the QS tab it likely means the Search button is querying a different ‘Key’ than what is in the box next to it.
+The “Context Key” is AUTOMATICALLY filled in based off the field that you launched Quick Search Maintenance from, which can cause issues.
+As mentioned earlier, “This should be the field that the search button ‘feeds’.”
+If you find that your QS is not appearing in the QS tab, it likely means the Search button is querying a different ‘Key’ than what is in the box next to it.
 Investigate the button to figure this out.
 Go to other applications that use the same button and use them to figure out what the button is querying.

 The checkboxes to the right: Shared, All Occurrences, Context Default, Base Default, Suppress Base, Validation only do different things.
 Basically, if the user wants the QS to appear in only the specific application, don’t check any of these boxes.
 If the user wants this QS to appear for ANY search (this is the likely scenario) that returns the same ‘Key’, check Shared and All Occurrences.
-For the example since the return column is Customer.CustID this QS will appear in all QS tabs that query the CustID.
+In the example, since the return column is Customer.CustID, this QS will appear in all QS tabs that query the CustID.

 Save your QS.

 When adding a Parameter (Criteria) choose the table.field that the parameter will query against, and the caption of the parameter.
-Next is the condition, choose appropriately here, but a good rule of thumb is to always go with ‘BEGINS’.
-The reason being it gives the user flexability in their search.
-The only reason I could see NOT using BEGINS is if the parameter is a true/false.
+Next is the condition.
+Choose appropriately here, but a good rule of thumb is to always go with ‘BEGINS’ because it gives the user flexibility in their search.
+The only likely reason we would NOT using BEGINS is if the parameter is a true/false.

-Save your QS after entering in all of your Criteria, and log-off then back on to Epicor.
+Save your QS after entering in all of your Criteria then log off of and back onto Epicor®.